realpython/python-guide/docs/starting/install/osx.rst

 .. code-block:: console

     $ pip2 -V  # pip pointing to the Homebrew installed Python 2 interpreter
-    $ pip3 -V  # pip pointing to the Homebrew installed Python 3 interpreter (if installed)
+    $ pip -V  # pip pointing to the Homebrew installed Python 3 interpreter (if installed)